dsc-courses/dsc209r-2025-fa/labs/lab04/index.md

 2. Show you interacting with your webpage with ALL of your new javascript modifications.
 3. Share the most interesting thing you learned from this lab **AND** answer one think about it question in the lab.

-**Videos longer than 1 minutes will cause point deduction, so make sure your video is 1 minute or less.**
+**Videos longer than 1 minute will cause point deduction, so make sure your video is 1 minute or less.**

 ## Prerequisites